bluefeet/Data-Xslate/README.md

     }
     # { foo=>14, bar=>14 }

-While the above could just have been written using templating:
+Templating could be used instead of substitution:

     {
         foo => 14,
         bar => '<: $foo :>',
     }

 But, templating only works with strings.
-Substitution becomes vital when you want to substitute an array or hash:
+Substitutions become vital when you want to substitute an array or hash:

     {